wdas/unf/doc/sphinx/installing.rst

 .. note::

-    Documentation is automatically built with default installation, unless you set the ``BUILD_DOCS`` :term:`CMake` option to false.
+    The documentation will not be automatically built by default, unless you set the ``BUILD_DOCS`` :term:`CMake` option to true.

 .. _installing/test: